-How does a wide receiver run good routes?
-Wide Receivers need to use both their speed and quickness to run routes.
-Two techniques that are commonly taught at the stem and stack techniques.
+Two techniques that are commonly taught at the wide receiver position are the stem and stack techniques.
 Stemming allows receivers to neutralize leverage on a defensive back within the first 5 yards.
 Stacking helps receivers gain leverage in the vertical pass game.

 Stem and Stack

 Every step the wide receiver takes when they get off the line of scrimmage matters.

 We often see players like Julio Jones or Larry Fitzgerald dominate on Sundays.
 The casual fan thinks that their size, speed, and natural talent alone set them apart.
 However, they are also very technical route runners.

 Players like Larry and Julio are technicians, and their craft is running routes.
 In the NFL, players are almost equally matched in the speed category, so they must find a way to win off leverage and positioning.